BoLS logo Today's Tabletop & RPG News

 Ah.
 Look, nobody’s going to judge you for liking vanilla ice cream.
 It’s delicious.
 And that’s what humans are in D&D.

 They’re plain, and the way most people play them is the Variant Human.
-Did you know that technically humans get +1 to all ability scores?
+Did you know that, technically, humans get +1 for all ability scores?
 Or you get +2/+1 to any ability scores, and also a free bonus feat.
 I know which I’d pick, and so would you.

 As generic as humans are, they make for a great option for any character class or concept.
 There’s not one that they can’t do.